Loading and transporting your horse

 The handler should always wear a hat, gloves and sturdy boots to load.

-How to Get a Horse on a Trailer
+How to Feed a Horse in a Trailer

 Need to name a horse?
 There are some crackers on here!